lydell/eslint-plugin-simple-import-sort/README.md

 With the above configuration, you don’t need to scroll to the top of the file to add another import.
 Just put it above your function!
 ESLint will then snap it into place (at the top of the file, in order, and without duplicates).

+## Not for everyone

+This plugin is not for everyone.
+Let me explain.

+For a long time, this plugin used to have no options, which helped keeping it simple.

+While the human alphabetical sorting and comment handling seems to work for a lot of people, grouping of imports is more difficult.
+Projects differ too much to have a one-size-fits-all grouping.

+I’ve decided to have this single option but nothing more.
+Here are some things you can’t configure:

+- The sorting within each group.
+It is what it is.
+See [Sorting].
+- Sorting of [side effect imports][safe] (they always stay in the original order).

+If you want more options, I recommend using the [import/order] rule (from [eslint-plugin-import]) instead.
+It has plenty of options, and the maintainers seem interested in expanding the feature where it makes sense.

+Then why does this plugin exist?
+See [How is this rule different from `import/order`?][import/order-comparison].

+If we start adding more options to this plugin, it won’t be eslint-plugin-<strong>simple</strong>-import-sort anymore.
+Eventually it would have no reason to exist – effort would be better spent contributing to [import/order].

+I made this plugin for myself.
+I use it in many little projects and I like it.
+If you like it too – I’m very glad to hear!
+But _everyone_ won’t like it.
+And that’s ok.

 ## Sort order

 This plugin is supposed to be used with autofix, ideally directly in your editor via an ESLint extension, or with [`eslint --fix`][eslint-fix] otherwise.